Javey/javey.github.io/tpl/pages/documents/tutorial.md

 #### Define a model

-Firstly, we define a model which will be rendered to template.
+Firstly, define a model which will be rendered to template.
 There is an array `todos` in this model

 ```js
 var model = {